-8 Conclusion
+9 Conclusion

-The Council proposes to address the matters arising to further enhance governance arrangements.
+The Council and its wholly-owned subsidiary NPH, proposes to address the matters arising to further enhance governance arrangements.
 The Council is satisfied that these steps will address the need for improvements that were identified in the review of effectiveness and the progress of these will be monitored during the year and their implementation and operation will be reported on as part of our next annual review.

-9 Approval of the Annual Governance Statement
+10 Approval of the Annual Governance Statement